rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 ## Setting up JavaScript on Host Form
 To enable a PCF control to access data from its hosting form, a JavaScript module needs to be implemented on the host form.
 This module will capture and expose crucial context data (`formContext` and `globalContext`) to the PCF control through global variables.

-### 1. JavaScript Code Implementation
+### JavaScript Code Implementation
-Here is the code to be included in your entity form:
+Here is code you can utilize with a webresource which has been loaded into your host form.
+This example loads the `formContext` and `globalContext` but you can load additional inforation here as you need.

 ```javascript
 var NEWCompetitor = window.NEWCompetitor || {};